alexeyfreelancee/delivery/README.md

-Technologies
+Technologies:
-Kotlin + ModelViewViewModel + FirebaseDatabase
+Kotlin + MVVM Architecture + Firebase DB

 The app has three types of users
 Supplier, Customer and Manager